pulszar/device-scan/README.md

 This is a script that retrieves information from your computer to better help you understand what that computer might be used for.

 ## Usage
+**outdated theres command line arguments now but too lazy to update all this rn**

 For use on your local computer:
 ``` ps
 . 'path\to\script'